*please check before you plan a visit - many places may have limited opening hours*

 Amble and Warkworth are both perfectly located on the

-gives excellent road links to Berwick and Edinburgh to the
+which gives excellent road links to Berwick and Edinburgh

 For the more adventurous or those seeking a car-free day